British Rail Class 141: Overseas

 During 1984, a single Class 141 unit was constructed for trial running in Malaysia and Thailand.
-Amongst other changes, the unit was re-gauged to metre gauge, and was different from the twenty British trains having only longitudinal seating for 120 passengers and space for another 140 standing.
+Amongst other changes, the unit was re-gauged to metre gauge, and was different from the 20 British trains having only longitudinal seating for 120 passengers and space for another 140 standing.
 Furthermore, only one car was powered, with the other being a trailer vehicle.
 While the trial was conducted, it did not lead to export orders for the type.
 After the unsuccessful trial in Thailand, the Pacer demonstrator was transported onto Malaysia and then to Indonesia for further evaluation runs.
-It was last seen outside the Ulu Yam station, on a railway siding, in Malaysia in relatively derelict condition in 2000.
+It was seen outside the Ulu Yam station in Malaysia, on a railway siding, in relatively derelict condition in 2000.

 Following the end of their career with British Rail, 12 Class 141s were sold to Islamic Republic of Iran Railways and were exported during 2001/2002. with two spotted in service in 2005, All units have since been withdrawn and replaced by new DMUs.
 Two units (106 & 112) were exported to the Netherlands, but these were both scrapped during 2005.
 Only a handful of units have remained in the United Kingdom, of which two units are in preservation: 141108 at the Colne Valley Railway, and 141113 (the only 141 to have been re-engineered with Cummins LTA10R engines and Voith hydraulic transmissions like the 142s/143s/144s) at the Midland Railway – Butterley.
 Two units (141103 and 141110) were formerly preserved at the Weardale Railway, of which 141103 and the one remaining car from 141110 were scrapped in March 2018.